nicourrea/FSU-COP4521-ClassProj/README.md

 Isiaq - Implemented dynamic table template creation and deletion, complete with dedicated Flask routes.

-Joseph - Implemented the bulk import of expenses via CSV upload.
+Joseph - Implemented the bulk import of expenses via CSV upload, and developed the admin role, including admin.py and all associated HTML templates.